Mateocassidy/Meal-Planner-Project/README.md

 ## Credits
-Bootstrap v5.3.0 - https://getbootstrap.com/ created the framework
+* Bootstrap v5.3.0 - https://getbootstrap.com/ created the framework
-Brayden Day - https://github.com/braydenday created the code for the project Chad Bowler - https://github.com/ChadBowler created the code for the project Jacobs Hargraves - https://github.com/jacobhargraves created the code for the project Matthew Cassidy - https://github.com/Mateocassidy created the code for the project
+* Brayden Day - https://github.com/braydenday created the code for the project
+* Chad Bowler - https://github.com/ChadBowler created the code for the project
+* Jacobs Hargraves - https://github.com/jacobhargraves created the code for the project
+* Matthew Cassidy - https://github.com/Mateocassidy created the code for the project

+## Submission
+* Date Submitted:
+* The URL of the deployed application: (https://mateocassidy.github.io/Meal-Planner-Project/)
+* The URL of the GitHub repository that contains your code: (https://github.com/mateocassidy/Meal-Planner-Project)
+* The URL of the PowerPoint Presentation Document:

 ## License